TEAMMATES/teammates/docs/ide-usage.md

        **OR**\
        If you currently have projects open, click `File → Settings` or `IntelliJ IDEA → Preferences`.
     1. Go to `Other Settings → Google → Cloud SDK` and select your Google Cloud SDK directory.
-    1. Go to `Build, Execution, Deployment → Application Servers`.
-    1. Click `+ → Google App Engine Dev Server`.
-Verify that the path to your Google Cloud SDK directory is correct, then click `OK`.

 ### Project Setup